aragon/aragon-wiki/docs/dev/bug_bounty.md

-# Aragon Core smart contracts bug bounty
+# Aragon client smart contracts bug bounty

-A bug bounty for the smart contracts in Aragon Core is now live.
+A bug bounty for the smart contracts in the Aragon client is now live.
 We intend for hackers to look for smart contract vulnerabilities in our system that can lead to loss of funds or locked DAOs.

 ## Rewards